perezjprz19/museum-of-candy/README.md

 ## What I Learned

-* I made it a point to use the command line to send updates to git.
+* I made it a point to use the command line to update git and github.
 * Refreshed my memory regarding the different Bootstrap classes.
 * How to make the background color of the Navbar when scrolled.